Skip to main content

 Quercetin can help with mild food sensitivities and histamine-rich food reactions, because it lowers mast cell reactivity.
 It is not a treatment for true food allergies like peanut, tree nut, or shellfish allergies, where the risk is anaphylaxis.
 Never rely on a supplement for life-threatening food allergies; always carry your prescribed epinephrine.

 Quercetin is paired with vitamin C because vitamin C "recycles" quercetin once it has neutralized inflammation.
-The two are synergistic partners.
+The 2 are synergistic partners.
 A common protocol is 500 mg of quercetin with 500 to 1,000 mg of vitamin C twice daily.

 Quercetin is generally safe for long-term use at moderate doses (under 1 g per day) in healthy adults.
 At higher doses (1 to 1.5 g per day), I prefer to use it for defined seasons and reassess with labs.
 Patients with kidney disease, anticoagulant use, or thyroid disease need physician oversight.